-Most people don’t think of a cabin in the middle of the woods in rural Kentucky as a “vacation”, but even if you’re going to a hotel in Disney World, this plan could allow you to remain on your clean, Paleo diet.
+Most people don’t think of a cabin in the middle of the woods in rural Kentucky as a “vacation,” but even if you’re going to a hotel in Disney World, this plan could allow you to remain on your clean eating Paleo diet.
 You just need a refrigerator or cooler at your destination and maybe a small cooler pack for the plane ride (if you need to have food on the plane or immediately upon your arrival).
-You’ll need access to a stove, a pan and a fork, and a good grocery store once you’re there.
+You’ll need access to a stove, a pan, and a fork, and a good grocery store once you’re there.

 For shorter trips, when I know I’m going somewhere where I can immediately go to a grocery store and stock up on food that I’ll cook in my host’s kitchen, I make it much simpler.
 Sometimes I’ll just double the size of an egg & veggie scramble for breakfast, put the half that I don’t eat into a Tupperware and stick it in my carry on.
 You can do that with any leftovers (unless they’re liquid, that is).
 The liquid rules are kind of arbitrary, though, since I’ve brought half of a smashed up baked sweet potato smothered in coconut milk and nobody said a thing to me.

 You may think that the peanuts are your only option.
-I’m here to let you know that you are definitely allowed to bring your own food through the security line, onto the plane and into your mouth while flying.
-It just takes a little bit of forethought and being ok with getting some weird (or sometimes envious) looks from your neighbors in flight.
+I’m here to let you know that you are definitely allowed to bring your own food through the security line, onto the plane, and into your mouth while flying.
+It just takes a little bit of forethought and being okay with getting some weird (or sometimes envious) looks from your neighbors in flight.
 Happy traveling!